 Reserve Syrah 2013

 2013 was a superb season with good flowering, fruit set and an excellent ripening period.
-After early frosts, spring weather was settled and sunny and summer was long, hot and dry with very low rainfall.
-These conditions produced fruit with lots of flavour and good ripeness.
+After early frosts, spring weather was settled.
+Sunny and summer was long, hot and dry with very low rainfall.
+These conditions produced fruit with lots of flavor and good ripeness.

 Aroma: It has bright, aromatic fruits and bubblegum notes coming through: dark, spicy and rich.
 It has enticing silky texture and wonderful balance.
 It is indeed charming.

-Palate: A very concentrated, dense Syrah with big fruit flavours of blackberry, blackcurrant and plum.
-It also has savoury flavours of black olive, leather and the licorice characteristic of Stonecroft Syrahs.
+Palate: A very concentrated, dense Syrah with big fruit flavors of blackberry, blackcurrant and plum.
+It also has savory flavors of black olive, leather and the licorice characteristic of Stonecroft Syrahs.
 It is juicy, generous suave and sophisticated.
 The wine also has a good tannic backbone.
 A wine which deserves to be cellared.